UFQA/neomail app guide.

 ~ Hugs and all the luck,

-* When you analyze my application for Nap, you'll notice that I haven't really talked about why I should be chosen as the new owner.
+* When you read my application for Nap, you'll notice that I haven't really talked about why I should be chosen as the new owner.
 I haven't mentioned a lot about why I want Nap either.
 This is because, to me, it is obvious.
 Especially the 'Why Nap' section.
 Who wouldn't want Nap? xD Other than that, you only have a certain amount of room in a neomail application so you should be very picky with what to write.
-I always find the 'Why me' and 'Why (in this situation) Nap' parts a bit over done in petpage applications, so I chose not to put it in my neomail application.
+I find that the 'Why me' and 'Why (in this situation) Nap' parts can be a bit "over the top" in petpage applications, so I chose not to put it in my neomail application.

 * My introduction is actually nothing more than me saying hi to the owner and introducing myself.
 That should be enough.
-Introductions are to be kept short in a neomail application, don't try and make it a story on it's own. ^^
+Introductions should be kept as short as possible in a neomail application, don't try and make it a story on it's own. ^^

-* I have used most of the space in my application for my character and story, simply because that is the most important part of an application in my opinion.
+* I have used most of the space in my application for my character and story, simply because - in my opinion - that is the most important part of an application.
 Other people may not feel the same way.
 Applying for a pet and the way you apply for a pet differs for everyone!

 * I have mentioned my future plans later in the application.
-Some people like to begin with this part, to me it seems a little out of place as a beginning though.
-Introducing the pet and it's character, and then revealing your future plans is a more logical order in my opinion.
+Some people like to begin with this part, to me it seems a little out of place as a beginning.
+Introducing the pet and it's character, and then revealing your future plans seems a more logical order to me.. but again, to each their own!

-As you can read in the previous paragraphs, I've pretty much broken more than halve of my own 'rules'. xD The reason I'm pointing this out, is to show that there is no right way to write a neomail application.
-Everyone does it a bit different. ^^
+As you can read in the previous paragraphs, I've pretty much broken more than halve of my own 'rules'.
+The reason I'm pointing this out, is to show that there is no one and only way to write a neomail application.
+Everyone does it a differently. ^^

 Tips and tricks.